bellons91/personal-tech-notes/how-to/How to generate and save the Bearer token in Postman.md

 ---
+tags:
+  - postman
-tags: postman, authentication
+  - authentication
+  - token
+  - bearer-token
 ---

-# How to generate and save the Bearer token in Postman

 In the Prerequest Scripts section of a Postman collection, use this script to generate a [[bearer-token]] and store it in a variable named `Token`.